davidstaudt/nautilus-uri-bookmark/README.md

 # nautilus-uri-bookmark

-Nautilus extension which adds a right click extension to create a .uri file containing any URI in the clipboard.
-Also installs a mime type and opener so that opening the .uri file launches the URI with xdg-open.
+Nautilus extension which adds a right click menu item to create a .uri file containing a URI in the clipboard.
+Also installs a mime type and helper script so that opening the .uri file launches the URI with xdg-open.